krishna444/LatexTemplate/README.md

 It takes the latex file defined in the **"source"**  directory (we defined earlier) and generates a pdf file using pdflatex command.
 The generated files including the pdf files are saved in the **"output"** folder.

+If any reason latex file has problems, and stick in logs messages in VSCode, you can exit from it using "X" command(sometimes combination of CTRL+X & X).

 # Questions?

 If any questions, please send me email via krishna444@gmail.com.